cmshanahan/nhl-contract-predictions/README.md

 RMSE pick mean length: 1.9 years

 ### kMeans Clustering:
 One notion I had going into this project was that there are different types of players who would have different stats valued differently when it comes to contract negotiations.
-I hypothesized that these inherent players groups could be separated and a more accurate global model could be achieved by running separate linear models on each cluster independently.
+I hypothesized that these inherent player groups could be separated and a more accurate global model could be achieved by running separate linear models on each cluster independently.
 I ultimately had to reject this hypothesis as I found no method of clustering the players that resulted in cleanly separable groups.
 Running independent models on these clusters did no better than running a global non-parametric model.
 In fact by further segmenting my already small dataset, the variance problem became even worse.
 Another factor reducing the effectiveness of clustering was the high dimensionality of the data, which often made computed distances end up being completely arbitrary.
 I tried selecting features that I thought would well-define player usage (such as Offensive Zone Start % and TOI/GP) with mediocre results.
 Objective dimensionality reduction using Principal Component Analysis (PCA) did not help either.